 Hiring a beach wheelchair may be helpful to people holidaying at a location where there are no beach wheelchairs available to loan.
 We’ve discovered some organisations who loan chairs for trial usage.

-Royal Rehab in Ryde have a range of different accessible equipment for use at the beach, through their Beach and Ocean Access Program.
-Email Return to Sport for more details. [email protected]
+Royal Rehab in Ryde has a range of different accessible equipment for use at the beach, through their Beach and Ocean Access Program.
+Email Return to Sport for more details. firstname.lastname@example.org

 Especially useful for holidays, Achievable Concepts is located at Caves Beach, however they are able to deliver their Platypus All Terrain Beach Wheelchair along the coast of NSW at a price.
 The hire rates are currently $75/day or $250/week.
 Contact them on 0490517960 or email email@example.com